Robert Ginzler: Big band days

 Ginzler was a self-taught trombonist who left his separated mother as a teenager in Detroit in 1926.
 He joined the Jean Goldkette band and roomed with Bix Beiderbecke; both graduated to the Paul Whiteman Orchestra.
 Ginzler made his first recordings in December, 1927, with a Goldkette unit including Hoagy Carmichael.
-While playing at the famed Casa Loma hotel he met his wife and by 1930 had joined the Toronto Symphony Orchestra as first trombone.
+While playing at the famed Casa Loma hotel and nightspot he met his wife and by 1930 had joined the Toronto Symphony Orchestra as first trombone.

 In the early 1930s he worked with Percy Faith and the CBC Radio Orchestra where he met Don Walker and found success arranging for the Luigi Romanelli band.
 During this period Robert Farnon whom he knew from the brass section became his first protégé.
 "Red", as he was known, went back to the U.S. when the Canadian government declared that, in order to work at a radio station, a person had to be a British subject; Ginzler, who frequently had jobs at the CBC, was unwilling to give up his U.S. citizenship and, by the end of 1940, the family had settled in New York City.